5. Vector indexing#

 Important

-We might have wondered why “[1]” is being displayed each time we print out an atomic vector on the console:
+We might have wondered why “[1]” is displayed each time we print out an atomic vector on the console:

 print((1:51)*10)